mvolkmann/blog/src/smalltalk/12-exception-handling.md

 Exceptions are described by a specific kind of exception object that can hold data describing the problem.
-To throw/raise an exception object, sent it the message `#signal:` with a `String` argument description.
+To throw/raise an exception object, send it the message `#signal:` with a `String` argument description.

 Exceptions that are thrown by code in a block can be caught and handled.